Ukraine halts some Russian gas flows to Europe - KESQ

 Ukraine suspended the flow of some Russian natural gas to Europe on Wednesday, blaming Moscow for diverting supplies from the vital pipeline network.

-Russian gas, a vital source of energy for many economies in the European Union, had continued to flow uninterrupted through pipelines across Ukraine since President Vladimir Putin ordered troops to invade in February.
+Russian gas, a key source of energy for Germany and many other EU economies, had continued to flow uninterrupted through pipelines across Ukraine since President Vladimir Putin ordered troops to invade in February.

-But in a statement late Tuesday, the Ukrainian gas transmission system operator said it had decided to suspend operations at a key transit point because of “interference by the occupying forces.”
-The Sokhranivka measuring station handles as much as 32.6 million cubic meters of gas per day, or about a third of Russian gas flows to Europe, the operator said.
+But in a statement late Tuesday, the Ukrainian gas transmission system operator said it had decided to suspend operations at a major transit point because of “interference by the occupying forces.”
+The Sokhranivka measuring station handles as much as 32.6 million cubic meters per day, or about a third of the Russian gas that flows via Ukraine to Europe, the operator said.

 The-CNN-Wire